MitchelNijdam-Rockstars/kafka-triage-spring/README.md

 # Kafka Triage

 Triage your failed Kafka messages with this application.
-View, replay, discard and monitor the records published on a Dead Letter ErrorTopic.
+View, replay, discard and monitor the records published on a Dead Letter Topic.

 ![](kt-readme.gif)